 Geography: If most of your investments are in a market like China, Hong Kong or United States – a single event like the trade war, or Brexit could cause your investments to suffer.
 Having your investments spread across geographies reduces that risk.

 Sector: If most of your investments are in technology, then a single bad event like the dot com bubble could erase your returns.
 Having investments across all sectors – utilities, energy, financial services, technology, etc., reduces that risk.

-The surest way to build your wealth is to invest every single month, taking advantage of dollar cost averaging and compound interest.
-Set a budget for yourself (it doesn’t have to be super strict) to ensure you save consistently, and consider a monthly investment plan (or use a robo-advisor) to automatically transfer a fixed amount of money each month if that’s what it takes!
+The surest way to build your wealth is to invest every single month, taking advantage of and . (it doesn’t have to be super strict) to ensure you save consistently, and consider a (or ) to automatically transfer a fixed amount of money each month if that’s what it takes!

 The very first thing you should do is open your investment account (whether with a robo-advisor or with an investment broker) – it’s easy to fall into the trap of “I don’t know what to buy yet – I’ll open an account later”.
 In reality, what you’ll find is that once you have an account open, you’ll find the motivation to start doing your own research and grow your wealth!

 If you’re too scared to take the leap, there’s also you can start with just to get the hang of things!